orsinium-labs/jsony/README.md

 ## Benchmarks

-Each values is time (in ns) per operation, as reported by the Go built-in benchmark framework.
+Each value is time (in ns) per operation, as reported by the Go built-in benchmark framework.
 Lower is better.

 | category     | jsony     | stdlib   |
 | ------------ | --------: | -------: |